Mani-Selvam/WorkLogix/replit.md

 - Inter font for UI, JetBrains Mono for data/timestamps
 - Responsive design with mobile-first approach
 - Dark mode support throughout

-## Mock Data Notes
-Current implementation uses mock data for demonstration:
-- Task lists
-- Messages
-- User lists
-- Reports
-- Ratings

-All mock data is marked with `// TODO: Remove mock data` comments and should be replaced with real API calls.